Primes Logo PRIMES-USA: How to Apply

 In fairness to all applicants, we ask general public not to post these problems, and to notify us of any violation of these rules.

-WARNING: AI bots are very likely to “hallucinate” when encountering sophisticated math problems such as the ones on our problem set.
+WARNING: AI models are very likely to “hallucinate” when encountering sophisticated math problems such as the ones on our problem set.
 If you use them, you might waste a lot of time sorting out wrong “solutions.”
-If you end up finding a correct solution with the help of AI bots, it would be accepted, but please provide a detailed reference (with prompts), just like you would cite any other source of information on the Internet or in a book.
-Note that an important purpose of the problem set is to give you a chance to show your ability to think originally and creatively – something that’s essential for future research.
+If you end up finding a correct solution with the help of AI, it will be accepted under the following conditions:

 Make sure to submit your application well ahead of the deadline to avoid any last-minute technical glitches.